TuyetHan/DistributedWirelessControl/README.md

   - Note: Need to find ssh location in your computer and replace accordingly, also "192.168.7.2" also shall be replaced by BBB default address (if you already changed it)
 ```

+Thanks to Professor [Dominik Baumann](https://baumanndominik.github.io/) for supporting me in this project